Surviving Paradise (2000 film)

-Surviving Paradise is a 2001 American family adventure/drama film written and directed by Kamshad Kooshan.
+Surviving Paradise is a 2000 American family adventure/drama film written and directed by Kamshad Kooshan.
 With three months of theatrical release in major theaters in Southern California and the San Francisco Bay Area, it is considered to be the first English-language Iranian-American film distributed in the United States.
-This film is believed to be one of the first vehicles in introducing Shohreh Aghdashloo to Hollywood.
+It is one of the first to prominently feature Shohreh Aghdashloo in a Hollywood production.

 The story concerns the struggles of a newly-arrived Iranian brother and sister in the rough as well as better-off neighborhoods of Los Angeles.

 Plot

 When the 10-year-old boy Sam and his younger sister Sara arrived in Los Angeles with their mother, the only thing on their mind was to go to Disneyland.
 But things take a wrong turn when their mother is kidnapped by three armed members of the mafia.
 Realizing that the police can't find their uncle, their only relative in town at the time, these two helpless children take on the vast and unforgiving streets of Los Angeles to find him themselves.
 On their way they encounter a colorful cast of characters and frightening situations where their humanity and endurance are tested.